Quick Start Chapter 1: Training a Model¶

 .yamlfiles.
 Generally, the Python file(s) will specify the model and dataset, while the

 .yamlfiles specify the experiment configuration.
-In this particular example, all the Python files in the directory together specify one model definition, whereas each
+In this particular example, the model definition is in a single Python file, whereas each

 .yamlfile specifies a separate experiment configuration for that model.

 mnist_tfcontaining the extracted files of the MNIST TensorFlow example.

 Double-check that the PEDL CLI is installed.
 If so, the command